lucia-auth/lucia/docs/pages/upgrade-v3/mongoose.md

 ### Password accounts

-This database command moves the `password_hash` field from the keys collection to the users collection.
+This database command moves the `hashed_password` field from the keys collection to the users collection.

 ```ts
 db.users.aggregate([